MarcL/AmazonProductAPI/README.md

 	$amazonAPI = new AmazonAPI( $keyId, $secretKey, $associateId );

-It currently supports three Amazon regions - United Kingdom, United States and Germany.
-The default is UK but to set the locale call:
+It supports all Amazon regions : Canada ('ca'), China ('cn'), Germany ('de'), Spain ('es'), France ('fr'), Italy ('it'), Japan ('jp'), United Kingdom ('uk') and United States ('us').
+The default is UK but to set the locale call SetLocale __before__ calling the product methods.
+E.g.

 	$amazonAPI->SetLocale( 'us' );

+By default it will use HTTP but if you need to use SSL then call the following before using the product methods and it will connect to the HTTPS endpoints:

+	$amazonAPI->UseSSL( true );

 ### Item Search
 To search for an item use the ItemSearch method: